open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 end box

 R -> C: Decrypt Container
-C -> C: Read list of TXs from Container loop for each Capsule Server
+C -> C: Read information about \n Capsules from Container loop for each CSS
-    C -> S: Authentication request for TX_ID
-    S --> C: Nonce for TX_ID
+    C -> S: Authentication request for shareId of Capsule S --> C: Nonce for shareId end
-end
 C -> C: Create \n authentication signature data
 C -> A: Create signature on \n authentication data
-A -> R: Authorize eID usage
+A -> R: Authorize eID use for signature generation
 R -> A: Authorized
-A --> C: Authentication signature loop for each Capsule Server
+A --> C: Authentication signature loop for each CSS
-    C -> C: Create authentication token \n specific for a server C -> S: Present token with \n authentication signature \n and request Capsule S -> PKI: Recipient's certificate \n not revoked?
+    C -> C: Create authentication token \n specific for a CSS server C -> S: Present token with \n authentication signature \n and request Capsule S -> PKI: Recipient's certificate \n not revoked?
     PKI --> S: Recipient's certificate \n is valid